 The best solution for the money is a point-and-shoot camera with optical zoom and an auto-darkening welding filter attached to the front side.
 The filter reduces the bright light and protects the front side from hazards.

 You also want to use manual settings to set the best exposure.

 Can watching a video of welding hurt your eyes?

 Watching a video of welding cannot hurt your eyes.
-A camera cannot capture the ultraviolet (UV) or the infrared (IR) light of the welding arc.
-Furthermore, a TV or a computer screen cannot produce UV, IR, or intense brightness as an arc does.
+A TV or a computer screen cannot generate ultraviolet (UV) or infrared (IR) light, or intense brightness, as an arc does.
 You need the same eye protection practices as watching any other topic.